 Once an application is filed, the state is given 45 days to process it, or 90 if eligibility is related to disability.
 If someone does not qualify for coverage, they can still seek affordable coverage through the public marketplace.

 Can One Apply For Both Medicare And Medicaid?

-- Medicaid Coverage of Medication-Assisted Treatment for Alcohol and Opioid Use Disorders and of Medication for the Reversal of Opioid Overdose.
-Substance Abuse and Mental Health Services Administration.
-2018. https://store.samhsa.gov/sites/default/files/d7/priv/medicaidfinancingmatreport_0.pdf#page=106
+- Substance Abuse and Mental Health Services Administration, Medicaid Coverage of Medication-Assisted Treatment for Alcohol and Opioid Use Disorders and of Medication for the Reversal of Opioid Overdose, 2018, https://store.samhsa.gov/sites/default/files/d7/priv/medicaidfinancingmatreport_0.pdf#page=106